liw/daos/src/vos/README.md

     // Epoch uncertainty check
     if e is uncertain
-        if there is any overlapping, unaborted write in (e, e + epsilon] reject
+        if there is any overlapping, unaborted write in (e, e_orig + epsilon] reject

     find the highest overlapping, unaborted write in [0, e]